ipaqmaster/vfio/README.md

        However     : 0,2,4   would give the guest 3 cores of 1 thread  each (3 total) only executing on those 3 specified threads of the host."

 `-run`
   Actually run.
-The script always dry-runs without -run.
+The script dry-runs without -run.
-    Without -run the script shows all matched USB/PCI devices and it's finished QEMU arguments.
-    Requiring this flag makes for a good safety net to test my REGEXs before rebinding PCI devices and actually starting the VM.
+    This is good for looking at what your USB/PCI regex argument will find.
+    Requiring this flag is also good for general safety.

-### Script Notes and Gotchas
+### Useful Notes and Gotchas

   - The absolute minimum requirement to get started is the `-image` and `iso` arguments.
-    If OVMF is automatically detected this will start the VM in a regular window with no passthrough.
+While OVMF is installed.
+    This starts the VM in a regular window where you can install Windows, VirtIO and NVIDIA drivers without worrying about PCI passthrough just yet.
-  - The default QEMU user-mode networking will also be used (which will NAT through your desktop's existing IP).
+  - The default QEMU user-mode networking will also be used (NAT through desktop).
+This is fine but if you want to talk to the guest from the outside you'll want to try the `-bridge` flag.
-  - This script also makes use of VirtIO, you may wish to install the drivers into the guest ahead of time.
+  - This script makes use of VirtIO devices, you may wish to install the drivers into the guest ahead of time unless you're passing through a USB/PCI network adapter.
-  - If you do not pass in any -usb or -pci arguments the VM will run in a window on your Linux desktop.
+  - If you don't pass in any -usb or -pci arguments the VM will run in a window on your Linux desktop.
+Useful for initial installation.
-      This is useful for installing the OS, drivers or general debugging without without GPU acceleration.
   - The CPU topology is 'host' by default, so the VM will copy your host's cpu model.
       This script also passes through ALL host cores and threads by default, giving your VM all the host cores/threads to work with.
-      You can use -taskset to limit and set what threads the guest is allowed to execute on.
+      You can use -taskset to limit and set what threads the guest is given and permitted to run on.
-        If your host doesn't have the headroom for a gaming guest making the VM stutter; Consider Core Isolation by adding the isolcpus=w,x,y,z option to the host's boot parameters.
-        After adding it and rebooting it one can specify the `-taskset w,x,y,z` argument so the VM will only execute on those threads too.
         This is very useful if the host has enough load to interupt the VM during normal operation.
+        If your host doesn't have the headroom for a gaming guestor the VM stutters; Consider using taskset for core isolation.

 ## Got any example runs?

 Note: I have omitted `-run` from all of these.
 Running without -run is a dry-run